Winter Tires: Myths and Facts

 The map below shows the average number of days that winter weather occurs, by county, in the United States:

 As you can see, there aren't many places that see snow and ice on the road more than 10 times each winter.
 Given the cost of using winter tires ($1000 and up for the tires and second set of rims), that's a hard sell for most people.
 Outside of the more snow and ice-prone areas shown on the above map, winter tire usage is rare among the driving public in this country.
-In the southern two-thirds of the United States, most tire shops don't even stock them (I bought my set during a trip to Columbus, Ohio - local shops in the St. Louis area do not keep them in stock).
+In the southern two-thirds of the United States, most tire shops don't even stock them.

 Furthermore, in regions with mild winters, the poor handling of winter tires outside of the few icy road events means that a vehicle's overall safety could actually decrease with winters installed.